ml4a/ml4a.github.io/_guides/ConvnetClassifier.md

 ---
 ### What is it?

-ConvnetClassifier is an [openFrameworks](http://www.openframeworks.cc) application, part of the [ml4a-ofx collection](https://github.com/ml4a/ml4a-ofx/), which lets you train a classifier to recognise whatever objects, persons, postures, drawings and other visuals you show it through your webcam.
+ConvnetClassifier is an [openFrameworks](http://www.openframeworks.cc) application, part of the [ml4a-ofx collection](https://github.com/ml4a/ml4a-ofx/), which lets you train a classifier to recognize whatever objects, persons, postures, drawings and other visuals you show it through your webcam.

 {:.center}
 ![convnetClassifier gif](http://andreasrefsgaard.dk/wp-content/uploads/2017/04/ConvnetClassifier.gif)

-ConvnetClassifier has been used by [Bjørn Karmann](http://bjoernkarmann.dk/) in his [Objectifier](http://bjoernkarmann.dk/objectifier) project, which empowers people to train objects in their daily environment to respond to their unique behaviours.
+ConvnetClassifier has been used by [Bjørn Karmann](http://bjoernkarmann.dk/) in his [Objectifier](http://bjoernkarmann.dk/objectifier) project, which empowers people to train objects in their daily environment to respond to their unique behaviors.

 <center>
 <iframe src="https://player.vimeo.com/video/195086230" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>